Skip to Content

 How long do yarn dreads usually last?

-You can keep dreads in your hair for anywhere from three to eight weeks.
+You can keep dreads in your hair for anywhere from three to six weeks.
 The length of time you can wear them depends on the material you used, the hairstyle, and your hair maintenance.
 Use your best judgment to decide when to take them out.

 How much will yarn dreads cost?